beninato8/ctfs/pactf/round-1/pactf-write-up-round-1.md

  - <details>
     <summary><strong>Solution</strong>:</summary>

     I figured out the second lottery before this one, and in my research, I found [this](https://jazzy.id.au/2010/09/20/cracking_random_number_generators_part_1.html) site.
 If this problem was anything like the previous one, I was going to have to exploit a flaw in Java's PRNG using only 2 numbers.
-Given the infomation from the aforementioned, a quick search turned up [this](https://github.com/fta2012/ReplicatedRandom/blob/master/ReplicatedRandom.java#L23) script, which gives you the answer.
+Given the infomation from the aforementioned site, a quick search turned up [this](https://github.com/fta2012/ReplicatedRandom/blob/master/ReplicatedRandom.java#L23) script, which gives you the answer.

     </details>